jurf/jurf.github.io/_posts/2017-04-10-i-left-reddit.md

 much more sleep and finally have time for things that are actually useful for my life.

-Now, I'm not condemning Reddit completely---some of its small dedicated subs are priceless.
-But I will no longer be a part of them.
-I have more important things to do.
+Now, I'm not condemning Reddit completely, some of its small dedicated subs are priceless---but I will no longer be a part of them.
+Quite frankly, I have more important things to do.

+**Edit:** Hm, to be honest I find this post a bit harsh in retrospect.
+It wasn't all that bad.
+We had good times.
+But it's time to move on.

 [0]: https://www.reddit.com/r/xkcd/comments/5ufeza/great_randall/